ralphschindler/ralphschindler.dev/source/_articles/laravel-plus-nova-with-ulid-primary-keys.md

 ## ULID In Laravel Eloquent Models

-To use ULIDs in Laravel, php more specifically, we need to either write a generator or use a 3rd party library.
+To use ULIDs in Laravel, php more specifically, we need to either write a generator or use a 3rd party library (I use this one [https://github.com/robinvdvleuten/php-ulid](https://github.com/robinvdvleuten/php-ulid).)
 While the implementation is trivial enough, I've found there exists a good library that works and is maintained, so let's install that:

     composer require robinvdvleuten/ulid